Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

-The guy who’s planning a two week trip to Spain does not need to be learning the same things as someone who wants to take the DELE exam and earn a certificate.
+The Spanish language learner who wants to embrace culture at a Spanish restaurant does not need to be learning the same things as someone who wants to take the DELE exam and earn a certificate.
 Different goals require different knowledge, so the only way to know what kind of knowledge you need is to pinpoint your own independent goal.

 The number one thing to understand, though, is that there’s no set timetable.
-Nothing ever goes according to plan; life gets busy, you’ll get sick or overwhelmed…any number of things will definitely happen and you’ll find yourself maintaining your Spanish more than learning more.
+Nothing ever goes according to plan; life gets busy, you’ll get sick or overwhelmed, you’ll lose motivation…any number of things will definitely happen and you’ll find yourself maintaining your Spanish more than learning more.
 So, keep in mind that if you’re in it for the long haul, it will be a long haul, no matter how many hours per day you spend studying.

 To learn Spanish completely and thoroughly, you’ll have to actually enjoy it.
 If you don’t love it, you won’t do it (outside of the basics, I mean).
 Learning a new language is super interesting, and being able to communicate in it, no matter how simply, feels awesome, but if you don’t feel that way about it, you won’t last.

 However.
 If you genuinely enjoy the feeling of finally learning a hard word, or mastering a new grammatical concept, you’re in good hands!

 Your goal should NOT be to get fluent in Spanish

 Whatever your Spanish language learning goals are, almost all of them are totally, 100% valid (and don’t let anybody tell you differently!) except for one: to be fluent in Spanish.
 Setting that goal is a surefire way to fail.
 Why?